EndDream1227/allclear/README.md

 Still worrying somebody stupid enough to forget close the machine and cause a server-side crash because of product overflow?
 Try this mod(shit)!

-**NOTICE**:The mod is still in test, and only support on Minecraft-1.21.1-neoforge version!
+**NOTICE**:The mod is still in test, and only supported on Minecraft-1.21.1-neoforge version!

 **Author's Personal Website**: https://blog.kaze943.cn/archives/AT-0003